lfarrell/DPLA-Search-Widget/readme.md

 See search_widget.html for an example setup.

 Using Wordpress?
-Try the dpla search widget plugin for Wordpress:  [This link](https://github.com/lfarrell/Wordpress-DPLA-Search-Widget-Plugin)
+Try the dpla search widget plugin for Wordpress:  [DPLA Search Widget Plugin](https://github.com/lfarrell/Wordpress-DPLA-Search-Widget-Plugin)